How to Use Spray Paint {The COMPLETE Guide}

 - Universal: This line is considered Rust-Oleum’s premium line – it offers some really unique finishes (like metallic and hammered) in addition to regular spray paint, and it has a comfort grip trigger that helps reduce finger fatigue!

 Once you’ve chosen the best paint for your project, you’re ready to begin prep work.
-This will vary depending on the material of the project you’re painting, so I’m going to break it down for you below!
+This will vary depending on the material of the project you’re painting.

 TIPS FOR SPRAY PAINTING WOOD

-It’s always a good idea to sand wood projects before painting – you don’t have to unless you’re dealing with chipped paint or an old finish that you need to remove.
+- It’s always a good idea to sand wood projects before painting – you don’t have to unless you’re dealing with chipped paint or an old finish that you need to remove.
 But, you’ll never regret taking the time to sand for a better finish!
+Be sure to use multiple grits of sandpaper, starting with a lower grit and working your way up to the higher ones.

-If you’re working with raw wood, priming is always recommended because it will help the paint go on more evenly and prevent it from soaking into the wood.
+- If you’re working with raw wood, priming is always recommended because it will help the paint go on more evenly and prevent it from soaking into the wood.
+It will also help hide the wood grain!

-First, you’ll need to clean any rust or loose bits from your metal.
-If you do have any rust on your piece, I recommend priming with Rust-Oleum’s Rusty Metal Primer.
+- First, you’ll need to clean any rust or loose bits from your metal surface.
+Use a stiff wire brush to help you with this!
+If you do have any rust on your piece, I also recommend a coat of primer with Rust-Oleum’s Rusty Metal Primer.
 It will prevent any spreading and keep the rust from seeping through your paint.

-Be sure to wipe down any plastic projects with paint thinner or mineral spirits to really thoroughly clean them before you paint!
+- Be sure to wipe down any plastic projects with a rag and paint thinner or mineral spirits to really thoroughly clean them before you paint!

 Once you’ve chosen your material and got it all prepped and ready to go, it’s time to paint!